denismerigoux/GPU-tracking/docs/index.md

 While handling double precision matrices was fairly easy, the format translation was the main stumbling block of our project.
 Indeed, switching from one format to the other required a significant amount of computation that decreased performance, cancelling the benefit of using `cuFFT`.
 Instead, we preferred to modify the part of the algorithm that operated on complex spectrum matrices (after forward transform and before inverse transform) to accomodate for the native output and input format of `cuFFT`.

-Replacing sequential FFT with `cuFFT` with the above accomodation triggered a decrease of 20 ms of the average computing time for updating one frame, and a local 2x speedup.
+Replacing sequential FFT with `cuFFT` with the above accommodation triggered a decrease of 20 ms of the average computing time for updating one frame, and a local 2x speedup.
 Indeed, the DFT was used for computing gaussian kernels in a function used in two critical phases of the algorithm.

 ### Updating the projection matrix